jhs67/pg-formation/README.md

 The show commands shows the statements that would be run to update the database to the loaded configuration.

+### pg-formation run

+The run command executes the statements required to update the databse to the loaded configuration.
+After the update the database is re-scanned to make sure it is consistent with the loaded configuration.

 ## Caveats